4th Quattor Workshop - UAM (Madrid) - 29-30/10/07

 - Also an installation test-bed with 15 nodes

 Currently using AII for initial installation and Quattor for configuration of OS and MW

 - Moved to panc v7 : faster than v6.

 - AII, SPMA

-- SCDB without Subversion (using CVS for versionning)… Only Ant tools are used.
+- SCDB without Subversion (using CVS for versioning)… Only Ant tools are used.

 - PAN compiler performances as a significant increase of number of nodes is expected